Central Asian leaders worried by turmoil in Afghanistan

 “A quick settlement of the situation in Afghanistan is a key factor for preserving and strengthening security and stability in Central Asia,” the five leaders said in a statement after the talks.

 Turkmenistan's President Gurbanguly Berdimuhamedov noted that the talks give a boost to regional cooperation.
-The five presidents talked about expanding trade and economic ties between the countries of the region and spoke for establishing a permanent regional security dialogue.
+The five leaders talked about expanding trade and economic ties and establishing a permanent regional security dialogue.

 The fighting between the Taliban and Afghanistan’s government forces has escalated recently as U.S. and NATO troops complete their pullout from the war-torn country.
 The Taliban currently control more than half of Afghanistan's 421 districts and district centers after pressing their offensive at unexpected speed and are aiming to seize provincial capitals.

-“The withdrawal of U.S. and allied troops from Afghanistan has sharply exacerbated the military and political situation in the country,” Tajikistan's President Emomali Rakhmon said during Friday's summit.
-“Regrettably, the Taliban has taken control of the entire length of the border with our country.”
+“Regrettably, the Taliban has taken control of the entire length of the border with our country,” Tajikistan’s President Emomali Rakhmon said during Friday’s summit.

-The Tajik president voiced concern about the concentration of “terrorist groups” in Afghanistan along the border with Tajikistan that number more than 3,000 militants from the ex-Soviet states and China.
+He also expressed concern about the concentration of “terrorist groups” in Afghanistan along the border with Tajikistan that together number more than 3,000 militants from the ex-Soviet states and China.

 “These are extremists who are well-trained in sabotage, terrorism and propaganda activities and have far-reaching plans concerning our region,” Rakhmon said, noting that Tajikistan has moved to strengthen the protection of its border with Afghanistan.

-Russia, which has a security pact with Central Asian nations and military bases in Tajikistan and Kyrgyzstan, has vowed to provide military assistance to fend off any potential threats coming from Afghanistan.
+Russia, which has a security pact with Central Asian nations and military bases in Tajikistan and Kyrgyzstan, has pledged to provide military assistance in order to fend off any potential threats coming from Afghanistan.

-On Friday, Russian and Uzbek troops wrapped up joint war games involving 1,500 troops and 200 military vehicles who practiced action to destroy militants.
-The maneuvers featured Russian Tu-22M3 long-range bombers hitting mock targets representing militant camps at the Termez firing range in Uzbekistan.
+On Friday, Russian and Uzbek troops wrapped up joint war games involving 1,500 troops and 200 military vehicles.
+The maneuvers featured four Russian Tu-22M3 long-range bombers flying from a base in western Russia to strike mock militant camps at the Termez firing range in Uzbekistan near the border with Afghanistan.

-Another military exercise by Russian, Tajik and Uzbek troops that began Thursday in Tajikistan near the border with Afghanistan involves 2,500 troops and 500 military vehicles.
+Another joint military exercise that began Thursday in Tajikistan near the Afghan border involves 2,500 Russian, Tajik and Uzbek troops as well as 500 military vehicles.

+The Russian Defense Ministry said in a statement that the war games were intended to “train for joint action to destroy invading enemy forces.”

 Associated Press writer Vladimir Isachenkov in Moscow contributed to this report.